Kevin Elster: Texas Rangers and Pittsburgh Pirates

 In January 1996, Elster signed with the Texas Rangers.
 Originally signed to serve as a backup to Benji Gil, Elster became the starter after an injury to Gil.
 He went on to have a career year, hitting a career high 24 home runs in a career high 596 plate appearances.
-92 of his career high 99 RBIs came batting ninth, a major league record.
+92 of his career high 99 runs batted in came batting ninth, a major league record.
 He also had career highs in games (157), runs (79) and extra base hits (58) to earn the Sporting News Comeback Player of the Year award.
 He returned to the postseason for the first time since 1988, and was 4-for-12 with two runs scored in the 1996 American League Division Series against the Yankees.

 During the off-season, he signed a $1.65 million one-year contract with the Pittsburgh Pirates.
 Batting fifth for the Bucs, Elster got off to a strong start.
-He went 2-for-4 with a double, two RBIs and a run scored to lead his team to a 5–2 victory over the Giants in the 1997 season opener.
+He went 2-for-4 with a double, two runs batted in and a run scored to lead his team to a 5–2 victory over the Giants in the 1997 season opener.
 On May 16, an injury once again ended Elster's season when he broke his wrist in a collision with Marlins second baseman Kurt Abbott on a sacrifice bunt.
 After the season, he re-signed with the Rangers.
-He was batting .232 with eight home runs and 37 RBIs when the Rangers acquired All-Star shortstop Royce Clayton from the Cardinals at the July 31 trade deadline, and released Elster.
+He was batting .232 with eight home runs and 37 runs batted in when the Rangers acquired All-Star shortstop Royce Clayton from the Cardinals at the July 31 trade deadline, and released Elster.
 Elster chose to retire rather than try to sign with another team.

 Los Angeles Dodgers

-After sitting out the entire 1999 season, Elster was lured out of retirement by former Mets manager Davey Johnson, now managing the Dodgers.
+After sitting out the entire 1999 season, Elster was lured out of retirement by the then Dodgers manager Davey Johnson.
 He won the starting job at short, and on April 11, 2000, in the first game played at Pacific Bell Park in San Francisco, Elster hit three home runs.
-Despite these early heroics, he eventually lost the starting job to prospect Álex Cora.
-Elster batted .227 with fourteen home runs and 38 RBIs in 2000.
+Elster eventually lost the starting job to prospect Álex Cora.
+He batted .227 with fourteen home runs and 38 runs batted in during 2000.
 After the season, he retired for good.